Entritarus/hw_chaos/report/report.typ

 == FPGA

+The model for an FPGA is described using versatile hardware description language (VHDL).
+Biggest challenge to overcome was exponent approximation, since exponent function is a part of @eq differential equation.

+=== Exponent approximation

+The need to approximate the exponent function on FPGA arises from the fact that the exponential function is computationally expensive and requires a large number of resources to compute accurately.

+The approximation of $e^x$ is based on following mathematical identities @4380753:
+$ e^x = 2^(x dot log_2 e) = 2^(x_i) dot e^(x-x_i "/" log_2 e) $
+$ e^(x+y) = e^x dot e^y $

+where $x_i$ is an integer part of $x dot log_2 e$.
+#figure(
+  image("figs/expo-approx.jpg"),
+  caption: [Difference between approximated exponent and $e^x$] ) <expo-approx>

 == Simulations

 While the main emphasis of this work is to make an FPGA model that implements the Vilnius oscillator and encryption, a Matlab model was made to make comparsion against it, and also because FPGA model simulation is an extremely resource-consuming process.
 Simulation source codes and execution instructions are available in a github repository #footnote[https://github.com/entritarus/hw_chaos].
+Only matlab simulation source codes will be listed here.

 === Matlab simulation